 Blogger and influencer outreach is an area with strong crossover between PR, audience development and link building.
 For publishers it typically involves identifying users that are sharing, discussing and linking to content from your brands and their competitors, and about specific topics.
-But the same general approach applies to any industry.
-Each tool is free unless otherwise noted.
-Followerwonk.

 The Most Popular and Active News Brands on Instagram